rigoorozco/m2-artix7-accelerator-card/README.md

 Namely, the version with DDR: XC7A200T-ddr

 I've downloaded the documentation from pan.baidu and translated it using Google Translate.
-The user guide and schematic can be found in the `docs` directory.
+The user guide and schematic can be found in the `docs/Reference` directory.

 ## Build Options
 With this repository you can build the following projects: